GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: 43/52 Applied Visual Design in freecodecamp.org

 **Thoughts**: In this day, I learned how to move elements and animate them using keyframes.

+### Day 48: March 6, 2021 | Saturday

+**Today's Progress**: 48/52 Applied Visual Design in freecodecamp.org

+**Thoughts**: In this day, I learned how to move elements and animate them using keyframes.

+### Day 49: March 7, 2021 | Sunday

+**Today's Progress**: 52/52 Applied Visual Design in freecodecamp.org & 2/22 in Applied Accesibility

+**Thoughts**: In this day, I finished the Applied Visual Design course and started in Applied Accessibility